 Highly Intelligible Male and Female Voices on the Victor Reader Stream 303 Player

-The included Samantha and Tom text-to-speech voices are highly intelligible, and not too monotonous.
-The 303 has the usual speech inflections, like when it sees a question mark or explanation point in the text being read.
+The default Samantha and Tom text-to-speech voices are highly intelligible, and not too monotonous.
+The 303 has the usual speech inflections.
+Like when it sees a question mark or explanation point in the text it reads.

 Records Digital Audio

-The Victor Reader Stream is also a digital recorder, and produces very clear-sounding audio recordings, that it saves on an SDHC memory card.
+The Victor Reader Stream is also a digital recorder.
+Indeed it produces very clear-sounding audio recordings.
+These it saves on an SDHC memory card.

 Compact 3gp Audio File Format

-The highly compressed 3gp audio file format sounds quite natural when used to record speech, and takes up very little space (9.1 megabytes per hour).
-That means that on a 2 GB memory card, you can store up to
+The highly compressed 3gp audio file format sounds quite natural when recording speech.
+Plus it occupies very little space (9.1 megabytes per hour).
+That means that on a 2 GB memory card, you can store up to 219.78 hours of recording.

 Comes with an SD Card

-The Victor Reader Stream 303 Media Player Plays Stereo Sounds in Headphones
+The Victor Reader Stream 303 Plays Stereo Sounds in Headphones

-Plays in stereo when stereo headphones and ear buds are used.
+Plays in stereo when you use stereo headphones and ear buds.

 Big, Easy to Work Buttons